-You cannot apply to both the five year Medicine course and the Medicine with a Foundation Year course.
+You cannot apply for both this course and the five-year (A10L) Medicine BMedSci and BMBS course.

-If you achieve ABB at A Level, choose to resit one or both of your B grades and are predicted to achieve all standard or contextual entry requirements for the five-year Medicine course, you must only apply for the five-year Medicine course.
+- achieve ABB at A Level, and choose to resit one or both of your B grades and then achieve all standard or contextual entry requirements for a five-year course

-28 (5, 5, 5 at Higher Level including Biology and Chemistry, excluding core component) GCSEs as above (or equivalent)
+28 (5, 5, 5 at Higher Level including Biology and Chemistry, excluding core component) and GCSE requirements (or equivalent)

-We will accept either of the maths qualifications for the IB at standard level (SL) or higher level (HL).
+We’ll accept either of the Maths qualifications for the IB at standard level (SL) or higher level (HL).

 - IELTS 7.5 (no less than 7.0 in any element)

 - Pearson Test of English (Academic) 79 (minimum 76)